ALEHACKsp/physmeme/README.md

 Any driver exposing MmMapIoSpace/MmUnmapIoSpace or ZwMapViewOfSection/ZwUnmapViewOfSection can be exploited.
 This means bios flashing utils, fan speed utils
 (like MSI Afterburner), or general windows system utilities that expose physical read/write.

-Ff you are in any sort of doubt about the abundance of these drivers simply go to
+If you are in any sort of doubt about the abundance of these drivers simply go to
 <a href="https://www.unknowncheats.me/forum/anti-cheat-bypass/334557-vulnerable-driver-megathread.html">this</a> page and ctrl-f "MmMapIoSpace".

 ### How does this exploit work?